foldright/inspectable-wrappers/README.md

 /*
 demo output:

-Is executor chatty? true
+Is executor ExistedExecutorWrapper? true
-Is executor IntegrateExistedExecutor? true
+Adapted existed executor wrapper msg: I'm an adapter of an existed executor which have nothing to do with ~inspectable~wrappers~.

 BlaBlaBla...
-I'm existed executor, have nothing to do with ~inspectable~wrappers~.
+I'm an adapter of an existed executor which have nothing to do with ~inspectable~wrappers~.
 I'm working.
  */
 ```